Operation Cockade

 Operation Cockade was a series of deception operations designed to alleviate German pressure on Allied operations in Sicily and on the Soviets on the Eastern Front by feinting various attacks into Western Europe during World War II.
-The Allies hoped to use Cockade to force the Luftwaffe into a massive air battle with the Royal Air Force and U.S. Eighth Air Force to give the Allies air superiority over Western Europe.
-Cockade involved three deception operations: Operation Starkey, Operation Wadham, and Operation Tindall.
-Operation Starkey was set to occur in early September, Operation Tindall in mid-September, and Operation Wadham in late September 1943.
+The Allies hoped to use Cockade to force the Luftwaffe into a massive air battle with the Royal Air Force and US Eighth Air Force to give the Allies air superiority over Western Europe.
+Cockade involved three deception operations: Operation Starkey, Operation Wadham and Operation Tindall.
+Operation Starkey was set to occur in early September, Operation Tindall in mid-September and Operation Wadham in late September 1943.

 Background

 In March 1943, General Frederick E. Morgan was appointed as chief of staff to the Supreme Allied Commander (COSSAC), and he was tasked with operational planning in Northwestern Europe.
 Morgan's operational orders from Allied high command were received in April, and they referred to "an elaborate camouflage and deception" with the dual aims of keeping German forces in the west and drawing the Luftwaffe into an air battle.
 Deception strategy fell to the London Controlling Section (LCS), a Whitehall department that had been established in 1941 and was then run by Colonel John Bevan.
-Bevan convinced Morgan to establish a specialist deception section on his staff, but Morgan's hierarchy was unable to accommodate iI and so a department, Ops (B), was set up within the "G-3" operations division.
+Bevan convinced Morgan to establish a specialist deception section on his staff, but Morgan's hierarchy was unable to accommodate it and so a department, Ops (B), was set up within the "G-3" operations division.
 A deception also required at least one notional amphibious invasion of the French coast.

 The real cross-channel invasion had already been postponed until 1944 and the main Allied push that year was toward Southern Europe.
 Morgan's task was to help pin the enemy down in the west.

 Allied military deception then revolved around constructing a story to sell to the enemy.
 For 1943 Ops (B) and the LCS, under the direction from Morgan, created three plans (Tindall, Starkey and Wadham), which received the overall codename Cockade.
 The plans were submitted for approval by the Chiefs of Staff on June 3 and approved twenty days later.

 Cockade began with Tindall, a threat against Norway from units based in Scotland.
 That invasion would then be called off to allow a dual amphibious attack on France (Starkey and Wadham) from early September.
 The French assault would be similarly called off and Tindall reinstated until the winter.
 The deceptions would be carried out via double agents; decoy signals, fake troop concentrations; commando raids; and increased reconnaissance and bombing missions into the areas of Boulogne, Brest and Norway.